 Objective 3: The Office of Environmental Assessment through the remediation activity will investigate and clean up uncontrolled contamination and/or monitor ongoing remediation at abandoned properties and active or closed facilities.
-This activity will restore sites by making them safe for reuse and available for redevelopment July 1, 2020 through June 30, 2025
+During this fiscal year, this activity will restore sites by making them safe for reuse and available for redevelopment.

-Indicator Name: Cumulative percentage of closed out sites that are ready for continued industrial/commercial/residential use or redevelopment.
+Indicator Name: Cumulative percentage of evaluated remediation sites that are ready for continued industrial/commercial/residential use or redevelopment.